pipeops-dev/pipeops-docs/docs/addons/addon-settings.md

 In this section, you can manage basic add-on details such as:

-- **add-on Name:** Rename your add-on.
+- **Add-on Name:** Rename your add-on.
 This also customises your PipeOps domain name for you.
 For more information on this [click here](/docs/addons/customizing-default-domain)
-- **Custom Domain:** Input a custom domain name for your add-on.

 ![add-on General Settings](https://d23lxlhhocltbo.cloudfront.net/wp-content/uploads/2024/06/28040027/5-2.png)